Solvang, California: Subsequent development

 During the 1920s, the proportion of non-Danish residents rose substantially and local businesses and churches began providing services in English, in addition to traditional Danish.
 In the 1930s, Solvang became the largest town in the Santa Ynez Valley and a commercial hub for the local region.
 By the late 1940s, Solvang's growth stagnated as the town's economic activity focused predominately on agriculture, prompting younger residents to leave in search of more diverse job opportunities.
 In 1947, the town was featured in an article in The Saturday Evening Post entitled "Little Denmark", which praised Solvang's quaint rural charms and sparked a tourism boom prompting residents of Los Angeles and San Francisco to take weekend trips to Solvang.

 Solvang subsequently developed a tourism industry focused on emphasizing the town's Danish heritage.
+Up to the 1980s, all changes to downtown occurred without city government, mainly by businessmen and selling bonds.
+In 1985, Solvang became incorporated as California's 440th city and afterwards made the town look uniformly with Danish-Provincial style.
+Numerous older buildings were demolished.

-The 2004 film Sideways, brought attention to the vineyards in the surrounding Santa Ynez Valley and tasting rooms have opened.
+The 2004 film Sideways brought attention to the vineyards in the surrounding Santa Ynez Valley and tasting rooms have opened.
 Restaurants are also part of the revitalization of Solvang as it becomes a destination for locally sourced fare.